runely/calendar-homey/README.txt

 - Add card as a condition in a flow
 - Choose the event

-Condition "Event starts in" (will check if specified event starts|doesn't start in when specified)
+Condition "Event starts within" (will check if specified event starts|doesn't start within when specified)
 - Add card as a condition in a flow
 - Choose when
 - Choose the event

-Condition "Event stops in" (will check if specified event stops|doesn't stop in when specified)
+Condition "Event stops within" (will check if specified event stops|doesn't stop within when specified)
 - Add card as a condition in a flow
 - Choose when
 - Choose the event